Saitama82/surf_doc/docs/source/start_guide.rst

 .. _start_guide:

+.. |clearfloat|  raw:: html

+   <div class="clearer"></div>

 *****************
 Quick Start Guide
 *****************

 This chapter describes how you can quickly get started with the SURF platform.
 We show how to download and install the SURF Virtual Machine and all the SURF packages.
-We describe how to compile the source code included.
+We describe how to compile (if needed) the source codes.
-We present how to execute a case study experiment and view the results.
+We present how to execute a case study (template) experiment in the Gulf of Taranto and view the results.
-Finally we show how the template user-configuration setup file can be modified in order to make a new different experiment or add a further higher resolution child model downscaling from the existing nested model.
+Finally we show how the user-configuration file of a template experiment can be modified in order to execute and analysis new experiments.
+The template experiment make it easier to run the model without a detailed knowledge of the underlying scientific basis.
+Only a limited number of default values need to be changed for most applications.
+A more specific scientific background is required if for example the user intends to perform experiments with different turbulence or numerical schemes or with alternative settings of model parameters.
+It is then recommended to read first the NEMO Model Description document and relative article.

 See also the video tutorials available online `here <http://surf.local/tutorial.php>`_ explain basic features of the SURF platform and designed for beginners who want to learn SURF step by step.